prahaladbelavadi/codahale.com/_posts/2010-10-07-you-cant-sacrifice-partition-tolerance.md

 [being "CA"](http://en.wikipedia.org/w/index.php?title=Membase&oldid=384896988)
 --that is, providing both consistency and availability while not providing partition-tolerance.
-To me, this indicates that the developers of these systems do not understand the the CAP theorem and its implications.
+To me, this indicates that the developers of these systems do not understand the CAP theorem and its implications.

 ### A Quick Refresher